- Search The Registry

 - My Account

 Trent Tucker was born on this date in 1959.
-He was an African American basketball player and is an educator, administrator, and community humanitarian.
+He is a retired Black basketball player and is an administrator, and community activist.

 Born in Tarboro, N.C., he is the youngest of four children.
 Tucker started playing basketball when he was 7 years old and graduated from Northwestern High School in Flint, MI.
 His family life was instrumental in the values he has adopted as an adult.
 His mother and father insisted on the importance of good school work and community values.
 Tucker enrolled at the University of Minnesota on a basketball scholarship in 1978.
 His team won a Big 10 Conference Championship in his senior year.